lasso-js/lasso-cli/README.md

-RaptorJS Optimizer CLI
+Lasso.js CLI
 ========================================

-This utility provides support for running the [RaptorJS Optimizer](https://github.com/raptorjs/lasso) from the command-line.
+This utility provides support for running the [Lasso.js](https://github.com/raptorjs/lasso) from the command-line.

 # Installation